dzmanto/foehnix/README.md

-# Foehnix
-Foehnix Paraglider Widget for Android
+# Foehnix Paraglider Widget for Android

 Foehnix features
 - Assessment of Foehn conditions for pilots.